Availability: Any member can attend

 Enjoy the opportunity to walk with others, both for company and support.
 Learn of unsuspected areas with experienced leaders.
 Share your favourite walks.

-We usually meet at the public car park next to Station Road (where the public toilets are) around 9:15am where we arrange car sharing.
+We usually meet at the public car park next to Station Road (where the public toilets are) around 9:00am where we arrange car sharing.
 This cuts both the travel cost and reduces the number of vehicles at the start of the walk.
+Sometimes we meet at the Barley Mow bus stop and use the 31 and 700 buses to travel along the coast to start a walk.

 We create a walks plan at the beginning of the year, with the name of the person that has volunteered to lead the walk.
 Walks are usually circular - they begin and end at the same point - but we have on a few occasions used bus passes to return to the cars.

-It is usual that the walk leader checks out the state of the walk for obstructions and difficult ground before the walk, and for those leading a walk for the first time, we can assist them in their reconnaissance.
+It is usual that the walk leader checks out the state of the walk for obstructions and difficult ground before the walk, and we can always assist a walk leader in their reconnaissance if they would like help.

 At the end of the walk some will go to rehydrate, take lunch and socialise at a local hostelry, but it's not compulsory.
-A key role of the walk leader is to make sure that such a hostelry exists close to the walk and that it will nourish the inner person on a Monday.
+A key role of the walk leader is to make sure that such a hostelry exists close to the walk and that it will nourish the inner person.
+Occasionally (and more often on the longer walks in summer) we will take a picnic.

 You can see details - including route maps - of most of the walks we've organised since September 2015 here.